 Between the TED Talk and seeing other communities change their flags, Syracusans began to connect the dots.
 A new city flag could give people a way to showcase love for their community separate from the local university.
-Conversations about initiating a change began among civically engaged individuals associated with non-profit Adapt CNY in 2019.
+Conversations about initiating a change began in 2019 among civically engaged individuals associated with the local non-profit Adapt CNY (for "Central New York").